New property measures to curb rising home prices

 Increase in TDSR and Mortgage Servicing Ratio (MSR) calculation by 0.5 % point

-The interest rate floor used to compute the TDSR and the MSR will be raised by 0.5% point.
+In 2022, the interest rate floor used to compute the TDSR and the MSR was raised by 0.5% point.
 An interest rate floor of 3% for computing the eligible loan amount for those granted by HDB was also introduced.

 Do note that the change affects the assumption in interest rate while the actual interest rates charged will continue to be determined by the private financial institutions.